olegabu/fabric-starter/README.md

 ## Upgrade chaincode

-Now you can make changes to your chaincode, install a new version `1.1` and upgrade it.
+Now you can make changes to your chaincode, install a new version `1.1` and upgrade to it.
 ```bash
 ./chaincode-install.sh reference 1.1
 ./chaincode-upgrade.sh reference common '["init","a","10","b","0"]' 1.1